Botanical Name: Cattleya orchid species and hybrids

 Water: Water thoroughly and allow top inch of soil to dry between waterings.
 Cattleyas store water in their thick leaves and pseudobulbs, making them more tolerant of dry soil than wet.

-Soil: Orchid potting mix or half-half mix of fine-grade fir bark and perlite
+Soil: Orchid potting mix or half-half mix of medium-grade fir bark and perlite

 Fertilizer: Orchids like a steady diet of nutrients, and a fertilizer specially made for orchids will give them just what they want to grow and bloom.
 Feed every 2 weeks with orchid fertilizer while plant is growing (spring and summer), and once a month the rest of the year.

 Propagation: Divide pseudobulbs into clumps of 3 or more and pot in separate containers.